bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module4-web-application-deployment/guided-project.md

 ## Pushing an existing repo to GitHub

-If your app has already been created as a git repository or if you've made additional changes to your files since connecting it with GitHub, go ahead and make sure that the latest changs have been pushed to GitHub.
+If your app has already been created as a git repository or if you've made additional changes to your files since connecting it with GitHub, go ahead and make sure that the latest changes have been pushed to GitHub.
 From the command line run:

 Tells us if any files or folders have been modified since we last pushed changes to GitHub